jonlpersson/ed-latimore/site/_resources/20-hard-lessons-from-the-hurt-business.md

       Despite this, I've made friendships that will last a lifetime, gotten sober while helping others do the same, helped many, and even saved a few lives.

+      My life isn't perfect.
+It's a work in progress.&nbsp;

+      The last battle I fought won't be the last one because I understand that part of life is the struggle.
+It's always going to be a fight.
+No matter how hard you train for it, it will knock you down.

+      **But will you get back up?**
   - _id: block_cta
     image: /assets/images/thumbnails/dick-detox-cover.jpg
     heading: Beat your porn habit today